 (4) The Provider is entitled to terminate the contract extraordinarily or to exclude a Participant from the seminar if the Participant disrupts the execution of the contract despite a warning or behaves contrary to the contract to the extent that the immediate cancellation of the contract is also justified for the protection of the other participants, or if the Participant does not fulfil a participation requirement.
 If the Provider terminates the contract for this reason, the Participant remains obliged to pay the total price.

 (5) The Participant is liable for damages caused by him in accordance with statutory provisions.

 (6) In the case of a booking by a Participant for a group or third party, the Participant shall inform all other Participants about these General Terms and Conditions and other notifications made by the Provider.

 (1) The prices stated in the offers and on the Website of the Provider at the time of the conclusion of the contract shall apply.
 The VAT is not stated because the Provider is exempt from VAT according to vocational training provisions as stated in § 4 No. 21 a) bb) UStG.

-(2) The payment of the registration fee (down payment) is possible by Paypal or bank transfer and is immediately due for payment when booking.
+(2) The payment of the registration fee (down payment) is possible by Paypal or credit card and is immediately due for payment when booking.
 The balance is due for payment by bank transfer 30 days after receipt of the invoice.
 For bookings made less than 12 weeks before the seminar starts, the balance is due immediately.
 Paypal fees are borne by the Provider, return debit fees are to be borne by the Participant.